 Finally, we also provide some of our executive officers with severance and change-in-control arrangements in their employment contracts.
 We believe that severance and change of control packages are a common characteristic of compensation for key executive officers.
-They are intended to provide our executive officers with a sense of security in making the commitment to dedicate their professional career to our success.
+They are intended to provide our executive officers with a sense of security in making the commitment to dedicate their professional careers to our success.
 Due to our size relative to other public companies and our operating history, we believe that severance and change-in-control arrangements are necessary to help us attract and retain necessary skilled and qualified executive officers to continue to grow our business.
-As described elsewhere in this proxy statement, Dr. Kasten, our former Chief Executive Officer, entered into an arrangement with the Company in connection with his resignation.